 Plain English summary

-Patients with psychosis are commonly treated in community mental health teams.
-At the centre of their care are monthly one-to-one meetings with a designated clinician, who is responsible for coordinating their treatment.
+A common type of mental illness is ‘psychosis’.
+Patients in the NHS who experience this illness may hear or see things that others cannot see, or have difficulties with concentration or motivation, amongst other issues.
+They often attend a ‘community mental health team’ for treatment, where they have monthly one-to-one meetings with a mental health professional who is responsible for coordinating everything about their care.
 Improving communication during these meetings may help to make treatment more effective.

-Recently, DIALOG was developed to improve this communication.
-It is a technology-supported intervention.
-Clinicians ask patients to rate how satisfied they are with 11 key aspects of their life and treatment, and indicate whether they need additional help.
-Ratings are displayed on a computer screen and compared with previous ratings.
-A study found that regularly using DIALOG improved patients’ satisfaction with life over a one-year period.
+Some of our recent research showed that a new approach involving technology called ‘DIALOG’ was helpful.
+Using a hand-held computer, patients rate how satisfied they are with 11 key aspects of their life and treatment, and indicate whether they need additional help, sharing their ratings with the professional in order to guide the conversation.

-The current research builds on this encouraging finding.
-We improved the practical procedure of DIALOG and developed new software for it.
-Using theories of psychological treatments, we also developed a guide for how clinicians should respond to patients’ ratings.
-Clinicians’ use of this guide in meetings with patients turns DIALOG into something new – what we call ‘DIALOG+’.
-In a further study we tested DIALOG+, and found that using it about 4-5 times over a six month period improves patients’ satisfaction with life over one year.
-Moreover, using DIALOG+ is likely to save treatment costs.
+The current programme of work builds on this encouraging finding.
+First, we developed new, user-friendly software for the approach, guided by patients’ views and experiences.
+We also developed guidelines and training for mental health professionals to use the psychology of ‘Solution Focused Therapy’ as part of the approach.
+These new elements turned the approach into something new – what we call ‘DIALOG+’.
+When we tested DIALOG+, we found that its use about 4-5 times over a six month period improves patients’ satisfaction with life over one year.
+In addition, using DIALOG+ is likely to save treatment costs for the NHS.
 Experiences of patients and clinicians were largely positive.
-The software and manual are now freely available.
+The software, guidelines and training are now freely available.

-DIALOG+ makes the existing relationship between patients and their clinicians more effective.
-It can be applied widely and flexibly, and may improve the community treatment of patients with psychosis.

-(Word count: 249)
+(Word count: 247)